-Medium-value wetlands are those that do not qualify as high value wetlands but that meet one or more of the following rating levels, as determined by application of the current edition of the Minnesota Routine Assessment Method or another wetlands-assessment method approved by the District.
+"Medium value wetlands" are those that do not qualify as high value wetlands but that meet one or more of the following rating levels, as determined by application of the current edition of the Minnesota Routine Assessment Method (MnRAM) or another wetlands-assessment method approved by the District.

 Function or Value Rating

 Vegetative Diversity Medium

 Wildlife Habitat Medium

 Fish Habitat Medium

-Amphibian Habitat Medium

 Aesthetics/education/recreation/cultural Medium

 AND Wildlife Habitat Low

 Stormwater Sensitivity Medium

 AND Vegetative Diversity Low

 Vegetative Diversity Low

 AND Maintenance of Hydrologic Regime Medium

-Low-value wetlands are those do not qualify as high or medium value.
+[&]quot;Low value wetlands" are those do not qualify as a "high" or "medium" wetlands.